Explainer: Survey Editor

 Repeat : repeats an entire question with any choices you may have entered.
 Useful if you have a series of similar questions where just a small element of text or choices need editing.

-Style : allows you to modify the layout of a question from standard lines to a grid or columns, indent, full width and some customs styles – we can guide you if you need help with this.
+Style : allows you to modify the layout of a question, from standard rows, to a grid or columns, indent, full width and some custom styles – we can guide you if you need help with this.

 Question Type : select your desired question type from this menu.